-When you design your application, you need to decide which API version you want to use: 1.1, 2.0, or both.
+When you design your application, you need to decide which API version you want to use: 1.1, 2.0, 3.0, or a combination of versions.
 When you make this decision, you should consider the needs of the application and what you're comfortable with.
 If your graphical models are simple and do not require anything fancy, you should consider OpenGL ES 1.1.
 Developers who are new to OpenGL may find coding in OpenGL ES 1.1 faster and more convenient.

 OpenGL ES 2.0 is more flexible and more powerful than 1.1.
 Also, the vertex and fragment calculations in version 2.0 have better performance.
 However, the OpenGL ES 2.0 API is more work up front, such as programming the shaders, and you need to re-create some of the pipeline that version 1.1 provides by default.